 Holiday shopping in San Sebastian

 We’re willing to bet that nobody on your list will be expecting a handcrafted Basque artisanal gift, but we think they’ll be pleasantly surprised.
-Alboka Artesanía in Plaza de la Constitución will have everything you’re looking for: clothes, decorations and so much more, all made by local artisans.Bring the flavors of Spain into your home this holiday season with our new digital cookbook, Spanish Feasts from the Devour Tours Kitchen.
+Alboka Artesanía in Plaza de la Constitución will have everything you’re looking for: clothes, decorations and so much more, all made by local artisans.Bring the flavors of Spain into your home with our new digital cookbook, Spanish Feasts from the Devour Tours Kitchen.
 (It makes a great gift, too!)

 Life is too short to speak one language and stay in one place.
 In 2015, this philosophy took her from familiar Ohio to sunny southern Spain.
 Usually drinking tinto de verano, reading Lorca, or attempting to dance flamenco (not all at once).
 Follow her blog, Viatic Couture, for more.